genepattern/VisualizerLauncher/README.md

 Launches a GenePattern visualizer from the desktop.
 Use this as a replacement for the 'Open Visualizer' link embedded in the web page.

 #### To get started ...
+The application is available for download directly from the [releases](https://github.com/genepattern/VisualizerLauncher/releases/latest) page.

 **Mac OS X:** Download the native .app.zip file; Unzip and double-click the app.

 **Other java:** Download the jar file.
 From a Terminal window